spearwolf/signalize/README.md

 **Dynamic effects** are always executed the first time.
 During the execution of an effect callback function, the read signals are tracked.
 If one of the signals is changed afterwards, the effect is (automatically) called again.

+> [!NOTE]
-> 🔎 The signals used are re-recorded each time the effect runs again.
+> The signals used are re-recorded each time the effect runs again.
 > This is why they are called _dynamic_ effects.

 **Static effects** do not track signals; instead, dependencies are defined in advance during effect creation: